savonet/liquidsoap/doc/content/ffmpeg.md

 ### Shared encoders

-`liquisoap` provides operators to encode data using `%ffmpeg` and re-use it accross output.
+`liquisoap` provides operators to encode data using `%ffmpeg` and re-use it across output.
 This is called _inline encoding_.
 Here's an example:

 ```liquidsoap
 audio_source = single(audio_url)